PX4/PX4-user_guide/en/flight_modes_rover/index.md

 ### Auto Modes

-In these modes the autopilot takes over control of the vehicle to perform autonomous navigation such as executing a mission plan.
+In auto modes the autopilot takes over control of the vehicle to perform autonomous navigation, such as executing a mission plan.
-Both rover modules support the same auto modes, but differ in implementation:
+Both Ackermann and differential rovers support the same auto modes, but have different implementations:

 | Drive Mode                                            |
 | ----------------------------------------------------- |